-The AJRS funding objective is to meet long-term benefit promises through contributions that remain approximately level from year-to-year as a percent of member payroll.
-If the contributions to the System are level in concept and soundly executed, the System will pay all promised benefits when due - the ultimate test of financial soundness.
-Testing for level contribution rates is the long-term member accumulated contributions
+AJRS' funding objective is to meet long-term benefit promises through contributions that remain approximately level from year-to-year as a percent of member payroll.
+If the contributions to the system are level in concept and soundly executed, the system will pay all promised benefits when due - the ultimate test of financial soundness.
+Testing for level contribution rates is the long-term test.

 A short condition test is one means of checking a system's progress under its funding program.
-In a short condition test, the plan's present assets (cash and investments) are compared with
+In a short condition test, the plan's present assets (cash and investments) are compared with member accumulated contributions

-- the liabilities for future benefits to present - the employer financed portion of liabilities for service already rendered by non-retired members.
+- the liabilities for future benefits to present retired lives - the employer financed portion of liabilities for service already rendered by non-retired members.

 In a system that has been following the discipline of level percent-of-payroll financing, active member contributions (liability 1) and the liabilities for future benefits to present retired lives (liability 2) will be fully covered by present assets.
 In addition, the liabilities for service already rendered by active members (liability 3) will be partially covered by the remainder of present assets.
-The larger the funded portion of liability 3, the stronger the condition of the System.
+The larger the funded portion of liability 3, the stronger the condition of the system.